Decoding Multiple Employer Trusts (METs): A complete walkthrough

 What is a Multiple Employer Trust (MET)?

 A Multiple Employer Trust (MET), sometimes referred to as a Multiple Employer Welfare Arrangement (MEWA), is a type of employee benefit plan that pools resources from multiple unrelated employers to provide health insurance and other employee benefits.
-Instead of each individual company negotiating its own insurance contracts, they collectively leverage their combined purchasing power to secure more favorable rates and broader coverage options.
-This collaborative approach allows smaller businesses to access benefits traditionally only available to larger corporations, leveling the playing field in attracting and retaining top talent.
+Instead of each individual company negotiating its own insurance contracts, they collectively use their combined purchasing power to secure more favorable rates and broader coverage options.
+And this collaborative approach allows smaller businesses to access benefits traditionally only available to larger corporations, leveling the playing field in attracting and retaining top talent.
 Think of it as a cooperative purchasing program for employee benefits.

 How Does a MET Work?